Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Introduction

-Our paper contributes to the differentially private analysis of high-dimensional linear regression in several key aspects. \begin{enumerate} \item We propose a differentially private Bayesian Information Criterion (BIC) to accurately select the unknown sparsity parameter in DP-Lasso proposed by \cite{cai2019cost}, eliminating the need for prior knowledge of the model sparsity.
-This advancement enhances the reliability of the DP-Lasso framework and can be used in many downstream tasks. \item We develop a differentially private debiased Lasso procedure which can produce asymptotic normal estimators with privacy.
-This procedure provides differentially private confidence interval for a single parameter of interest. \item We design a differentially private procedure for controlling FDR in multiple testing scenarios.
-Our approach allows for FDR control at any user-specified rate $\alpha$ and exhibits asymptotic power approaching 1 under proper conditions. \end{enumerate}
+This paper contributes to the differentially private analysis of high-dimensional linear regression in several key aspects. \begin{enumerate} \item We propose a DP-BIC to accurately select the unknown sparsity parameter in DP-SLR proposed by \cite{cai2019cost}, eliminating the need for prior knowledge of the model sparsity.
+This advancement enhances the reliability of the DP-SLR framework and can be used in many downstream tasks. \item We develop a differentially private debiased procedure that yields asymptotically normal estimators under privacy guarantees.
+This procedure enables the construction of differentially private confidence intervals for individual parameters of interest. \item We design a differentially private method for controlling the FDR in multiple testing scenarios, which inevitably arise in high-dimensional inference problems under privacy constraints.
+Our approach achieves FDR control at any user-specified rate $\alpha$ and attains asymptotic power approaching one under mild conditions. \end{enumerate}

-The structure of this paper is as follows.
-In Section 2, we present a formulation of the problem of interest and propose a new estimation of DP-Lasso that do not require the knowledge of sparsity.
-In Section 3, we introduce the differentially private debiased Lasso algorithm and provide its asymptotic distribution and privacy error.
-Section 4 presents a novel differentially private false discovery rate (FDR) control method that leverages sample splitting and mirror statistics.
-We also elucidate the reasons why existing FDR techniques are inapplicable in the context of differential privacy.
-In Section 5, we present extensive simulations and real data analysis to validate the performance of our proposed methods.
-Finally, in Section 6, we conclude the article with a discussion of our findings and outline potential future research directions.
-All proofs are provided in the appendix.